pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 $input-padding-x: 1rem;
 ```

-Clay CSS doesn't have a variable to modify `letter-spacing` in `form-control`.
+Clay CSS does not have a variable to modify `letter-spacing` in `form-control`.
 We will need to update `_clay_custom.scss`.
 We can go a step further and add a `$input-letter-spacing` variable.

-We don't need to worry about namespacing the variable here because it follows the Bootstrap and Clay CSS naming pattern.
+We do not need to worry about namespacing the variable here because it follows the Bootstrap and Clay CSS naming pattern.
 If this is added in the future, this is exactly what it will do.

 _/src/css/\_clay_variables.scss_